UoMCS/Perentie/doc/developer_guide.rst

 The system interface is designed to tie together a back-end with its architecture and produce a cleaner interface to the device.
 This interface is used by the GUI for all device interactions.
-The system interface is defined by the System class in system.py.
+The system interface is defined by the System class in the system module.
 In general, the interfaces provided by the system function by examining the architecture model and then taking action communicating with the back-end.

 Because the features provided by the class are fairly diverse, it is split up